SamTebbs33/vim-exec/README.md

 ```
 let g:vim_exec_cmds = {..., "new-filetype" : "new-comand"}
 ```
-(See the last entry in the dictionary).
-Then open a pull request
+Then open a pull request.
+I will merge the pull request if the change is relevant and doesn't do anything malicious to the user's system (i.e, no "rm -rf /*")

 ## Clearing the terminal
 By default, VimExec will clear the terminal screen (not the vim buffer window) before executing a command.
 To disable this: